-- Stop engine, wait for all moving parts to stop, and remove key. - Visually inspect machine for any loose hardware or any other possible problem.
+- Stop engine, wait for all moving parts to stop, and remove key or pull out spark plug lead. - Visually inspect machine for any loose hardware or any other possible problem.
 Tighten hardware or correct the problem before operating.

 5.1.7 Service air cleaner.